-SCWD#3 operates 8 independent water systems in Spokane County and is dedicated to making sure that every drop of water delivered to your tap is clean and safe for your family.
-Water District Board Meetings are held weekly on Wednesday mornings at 9:00 a.m.
+SCWD#3 operates 7 independent water systems in Spokane County and is dedicated to making sure that every drop of water delivered to your tap is clean and safe for your family.
+Water District Board Meetings are held weekly on Wednesday mornings at 9:00 a.m. and public attendance is welcome.

-Spokane County Water District #3

-General Manager: Kelly Williquette

-1225 N. Yardley Street Spokane, WA 99212-7001

-(509) 536-0121 https://SCWD3.org
+Spokane County Water District #3 General Manager: Kelly Williquette 1225 N. Yardley Street Spokane, WA 99212-7001 (509) 536-0121 https://SCWD3.org